kremalicious/blog/content/posts/2020-05-08-uses/index.md

 ### Messaging

 - **Mail**
-  Apple's default email app has always just worked for me, on all devices, so I just stick to it.
+  Apple's default email app has always worked for me, on all devices, so I just stick to it.

 - **[GnuPG](https://gnupg.org)**
   Use it since I use email but its clunky and rarely anyone uses it.
 Interacting with it only in Terminal.app for decrypting and encrypting, and use it to sign Git commits.
 Yes, I'm aware of [GPG Suite](https://gpgtools.org) but the instability it introduces into the whole operating system is not worth the usage to me.